kesko-dev/http-service-design/README.md

     The `access_token` is an encoded JWT token.

 2. Client requests `/api/x` via API Gateway with correct Authorization: Bearer <access_token> header.
-3. API Gateway includes an `x-token` header in the request and passes it to Service X.
+3. API Gateway includes e.g. `x-token` header in the request and passes it to Service X.

     The `x-token` is a shared secret between Service X and API Gateway.

+    **Note:** `x-token` is just one of the ways to authenticate requests between API Gateway and backing services.
+It is important that there is **some** mechanism to authenticate the requests, but it doesn't need to be exactly `x-token` header mechanism.

 4. Service X verifies `x-token` and Authorization header.